bernerus/grc/README.md

 This project aims to develop a functioning VHF/UHF transceiver that use the HackRF hardware over a SoapyRemote connection.

 As of the initial commit, the transceiver has been used to work exactly 1 QSO over FT8 on 144 MHz.
-A few months later, I have worked over 50 QSOs over FT8 and MSK144 on 2m.
-70cm has also been tested on CW.
+A year later, I have worked over 100:s QSOs over FT8 on both 2m and 70cm.
+Also many meteor scatter QSOs have been worked on 2m.

 Of course, there is more hardware involved than the HackRF.
 The QSO:s on 144 MHz were done using the following stuff: